KupferudelWolf/arboreal-obsidian/Characters/Jackie.md

 **Jackie** ([[Yarla]]: **Dakhi**) is a large [Ludi](Ludi Culture) [[critter]] who lives in [[Westcradle]] but travels the northwestern parts of the [[Arboreal River Valley]].
 She is one of the four [aetherwolves](Aetherwolf.md).

+Jackie is known to speak [[Rudi]] and at least understand [[Yarla]].
 ## Appearance
 Jackie is a large, imposing [[router]] with incredibly black fur and piercing yellow eyes.
 She has black feathers on her head and neck, as well as white and silver flowers growing from her neck.
+She has four paws.

 She has enormous wings capable of lifting her in the air despite her large form.
 Unlike most critters, these wings are detached from her front legs; rather, they are a third set of appendages, which are attached to her back.
 Her flight is clumsy due to her size, especially during takeoff.